SvenMichaelKlose/tunix/src/vi/README.md

 These commands enter the edit mode which can be exited by pressing ESC.
-They cannot be repeated automatically by prefixing them with numbers.

 i: Insert.
 I: Insert before first non-space.